bradmarder/blog/README.md

 ### What/Why is MSEngine ZA Ultra?

 The initial goal of this project was just to create a simple minesweeper engine containing all the required game logic, but without the UI.
-I wanted to be contribute my first open source project and NuGet package that someone could actually use and implement a full minesweeper game with.
+I wanted to contribute my first open source project and NuGet package that someone could actually use and implement a full minesweeper game with.
 (Whether someone has taken on that endeavor, I don't know).
 I also wanted to experiment with automated testing, since my programming career has not yet afforded that possibility.

 After the initial engine was created along with a suite of tests, I figured it only made sense to take a stab at implementing an automated solver.
 I did not realize at the time what a rabbit hole this would take me down.
 To this day, I'm still not sure I understand the true scope of a probabilistic solver.